 Quick, safe and affordable.
-Rapidly design, market-test and launch innovative energy products, services and business models with real people in over 500 connected homes
+Design, market-test and launch innovative products, services and business models for Net Zero with real people in over 500 connected homes

 Decarbonising UK homes is one of the hardest challenges on the way to Net Zero.